Home » Business Email Etiquette Blog » Arrogant Auto-replies?

 Use Your Tools Effectively

 Of course, auto-replies are not for daily use.
-However, using an away message to let contacts know that there may be a delay in response is a good idea.
-Especially when you are truly unable to respond in your usual prompt manner.
+However, using an away message to let contacts know there may be a delay in response is a good idea, especially when you are genuinely unable to respond promptly.

-As I did above, do your best to make sure that you don’t leave an opening for the recipient to feel neglected.
-Certainly you don’t want them to think that they have to go through your vetting process and wonder if they will ever hear from you.
+As I did above, do your best to ensure you don’t leave an opening for the recipient to feel neglected.
+Indeed, you don’t want them to think they must go through your vetting process and wonder if they will ever hear from you.

-Here’s my article so you can make sure you have all the bases covered: Business Away Message Etiquette.
+Here’s my article that prompted this visitor’s request so you can make sure you have all the bases covered: Business Away Message Etiquette.
+And remember, if you ever have questions on the topics I cover, don’t hesitate to reach out.

 Share the knowledge!